HugoRCD/nuxi/README.md

 will need to develop your own commands. the console in the boilerplate is just an example of what you can do with it.

+## Contact

+The contact page is connect with a linear team to track ticket

+## Mailer

+A Nodemailer is connected to send every kind of mail (forgot-password, new-user, etc...)

 ## Getting Started

 ### Clone the repository: